 For more information, contact firstname.lastname@example.org.

-The Indigena Health & Wellness Collaborative updates its activities on a weekly basis.
+The Indigena Health & Wellness Collaborative updates its activities on a monthly basis.
 Be sure to visit us often to obtain the most recent information on our programs for parents, children, and families.
 To see a description of the activities listed below, click on the Program Services tab.

 Activities in February